15+ Beautiful Landscapes in Spain That Will Amaze You

 Walking across the park is a true experience as you encounter geological treasures and different types of flowers and plants.

-Waterfalls and lakes in Spain
+Lakes in Spain

 La Laguna de Torrevieja (Alicante)